-The Pittsburgh Schweitzer Fellows Program® is a one-year interdisciplinary, mentored fellowship program focused on health and human services-related community service and leadership development.
-The Fellowship year starts April 1st and ends April 30th of the following year.
+The Los Angeles Schweitzer Fellows Program® is a one-year interdisciplinary, mentored fellowship program focused on health-related community service and leadership development.

-In addition to the four overall goals of the U.S. Schweitzer Fellows Program®, the Pittsburgh Schweitzer Fellows Program strengthens Fellows’ resolve to provide health and human service to underserved populations by facilitating opportunities for students to:
+In addition to the four overall goals of the U.S. Schweitzer Fellows Program®, the Los Angeles Schweitzer Fellows Program strengthens Fellows’ resolve to provide health service to underserved populations by facilitating opportunities for students to: